Why American Craft Distillers Are Obsessing About Grain

 John Roozen is a tulip farmer here, and he explained to me why he also worked with Westland to grow barley.
 “Oxidation,” he said.
 “It’s the breakdown of all living things.
 Farming [tulips] breaks down the soil, so you have to replenish it.”
 Roozen only grows tulips one year out of five; the other four years he grows other crops—peas, hay and barley among them—both to enrich the soil through plowing them in as “green manure” and to break disease cycles that could potentially ruin his tulip crops.

 But this interest in distilling a wider variety of grains isn’t just limited to the Pacific Northwest.
 On the other side of the country, Andrea Stanley works with farmers in western Massachusetts to grow interesting strains of rye and barley.
 She and her husband Christian founded Valley Malt, a small facility for making specialty malts from local grain.
-(Malting involves wetting, sprouting, and then kilning grain to convert the grain’s starches into sugars that are easier to distill.)
+(Malting involves wetting, sprouting, and then kilning grain to make it easier to distill.)

 The Stanleys are able to attract farmers to work with Valley Malt because of the benefits to the soil as well as the increasing value of barley and rye.